2023 Best Allied Health Professions Associate Degree Schools in Kentucky

 The average amount in student loans that allied health majors at Sullivan University take out while working on their Associate Degree is $23,819.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $196.

-Out of the 20 schools in Kentucky that were part of this year’s ranking, Jefferson Community and Technical College landed the # 5 spot on the list.
-Located in the large city of Louisville, Jefferson Community and Technical College is a public college with a fairly large student population.
+A rank of #5 on this year’s list means Jefferson Community and Technical College is a great place for allied health professions students working on their associate degree.
+Located in the large city of Louisville, Jefferson Community and Technical College is a public school with a fairly large student population.

 While working on their Associate Degree, allied health majors at Jefferson Community and Technical College accumulate an average of around $18,019 in student debt.